 Pratt Teen summer programs offer a supportive environment allowing students to express themselves creatively while learning in professionally-equipped studios.
 Week long hands-on arts exploration programs with Pratt’s outstanding instructors.
 Small class sizes enable students to explore and expand their skills in welding, glassblowing, flameworking, fused glass, jewelry, stone carving, bronze casting, printmaking, drawing and painting.

 This scholarship was founded by and named in honor of artists Jenny Pohlman and Sabrina Knowles to provide ongoing art opportunities for Seattle’s high school students, with particular emphasis on inner-city high school youth.
 More information

 Advance your skills in drawing while working from objects and photographs.
 Learn to observe and render the real world using line and contour, shape and form, light and shadow, space and depth.
 Drawing is the foundation of visual arts and will help you further your observational skills and your creative ideas.
-There is a supply list for this class.

 Discover the universal appeal of shaping molten glass.
 Individualized instruction will help you learn the basics of glassblowing: gathering glass from the furnace and blowing and shaping bubbles.
 Make your own glass cup or sculptural paperweight while learning how to shape glass with tools.
-All materials included.

 Explore the techniques of glass fusing in this fun four-hour workshop.
 Students will look at facial features, proportion, and expression, and then create a drawing on paper using line, shape, and color.
 We will then investigate the various forms of glass and techniques and work to translate our drawings to sheet glass.
 The artworks will be fired and available for students to pick up from Pratt the following week.
 Each piece will have an embedded loop ready to display!